Select a Category

 “We are raising awareness of dementia through information sessions delivered by a Dementia Champion,” said Sergeant Ward.
 “We have work in progress to become more dementia friendly, including the Herbert Protocol (a tool to aid faster recovery time for missing persons living with dementia); making our Public Enquiry Offices more accessible for people living with dementia and their carers; and having a Dementia Action Alliance action plan, which includes supporting our officers and staff who may be living with or caring for a family member who is living with dementia.”

-Plymouth University, a project partner, hosted a tour of its research facilities.
+The University of Plymouth, a project partner, hosted a tour of its research facilities.

-Ian Sherriff and Val Mann, from Plymouth University Peninsula Schools of Medicine and Dentistry, said: “We are really excited about working alongside lecturers and students from Huzhou University, China.
+Ian Sherriff and Val Mann, from the University of Plymouth Peninsula Schools of Medicine and Dentistry, said: “We are really excited about working alongside lecturers and students from Huzhou University, China.
 This initiative brings together individuals from the University and the College, with students and lecturers from China.
 There is widespread recognition at the highest level of government in the UK and China about the present and potential future impacts of dementia.
 The search for ways to enhance the quality of life for those affected is a constant and complex one.
 Creative projects like this exchange of ideas can open up new ways of working in partnerships in the world of dementia.”

 The three week programme drew to a close with a celebration lunch in the College’s PL1 Restaurant.
 Special guest, Oliver Colvile MP, presented certificates to the group.